The Most Sought After Freelance Jobs

 A great way to network and break into freelancing is working as a virtual assistant.
 These types of gigs generally do administrative, data entry work.
 They’re high in demand and hard to fill.
 You need a person who is detailed oriented, professional 24/7, and can understand a client’s business in a way that allows them to convey their products and services to others.

 A virtual assistant can start their morning writing emails and by the afternoon be picking up the phone making sale calls.
 It’s a well-rounded, active job.
 For those who have strong people skill, this is a great area to look into.
 To stand out from the crowd really reach into your network and collect reviews from others that put you in the best of light.
-This will establish creditability which you’ll need to bridge trust with employers.
+This will establish creditability which you’ll need to bridge trust with clients.

 These three gigs are the ones we see often on goLance.
 These are the ones clients are always looking to fill.
 These are the gigs that have opened thousands of doors for freelancers.
 They are NOT the only gigs out there.
 They’re just high in demand.
 If you’re looking to launch your career as a freelancer or perhaps refocus on your career consider looking into these opportunities.